Standing Still (Jewel song): Background and release

-Jewel revealed the meaning behind "Standing Still" backstage at the 2001 My VH1 Music Awards: "It's about the irony of how much a person travels in my job, and how it can really cause your emotional life to stand still.
+Jewel revealed the meaning behind "Standing Still" backstage at the 2001 My VH1 Music Awards:

+"It's about the irony of how much a person travels in my job, and how it can really cause your emotional life to stand still.
 Fame really tolerates a prolonged adolescence, and your fame and career can outgrow your ability to handle it.
 You can really spoiled, and I wanted to get away from [that] and make sure I wasn't standing still".

-She went on to explain that the song was inspired by her three-year hiatus from the music business following the release of Spirit, during which she found it difficult to stay impassioned about her fame.
+Jewel went on to explain that the song was inspired by her three-year hiatus from the music business following the release of Spirit (1998), during which she found it difficult to stay impassioned about her fame.
 Chuck Taylor of Billboard magazine summarized that the song "addresses simple desires [...] with an underlying message about taking forward steps in life", as well as "stepping out and embracing life".

 Jewel recorded the song at three studios in Nashville, Tennessee: Ocean Way Nashville, Emerald Entertainment, and the Sound Kitchen.
 The song was serviced to American hot adult contemporary radio on September 24, 2001, and was sent to contemporary hit radio (CHR) the following day.
 In Australia, a CD single was released on October 22, 2001, containing live versions of "A Long Slow Slide" and "Stephenville, TX".
 The same disc was issued in Japan two days later, while in the United Kingdom, a CD single was released on March 11, 2002.